Both the decision to sell your business and the execution of the sale itself can seem daunting to even the most experienced business owners.

 - Legal documents, such as leases, purchase and distribution agreements, insurance, licences, and permits

 It’s also wise to improve your business where possible before a sale, whether that be through upgrading equipment, refurbishing the premises, or doing some repairs.

 Want to delve a little bit deeper into this stage of the business selling process?

 Read our full 5-step guide on preparing your business for a sale.

-You might also be interested in our article on how to quickly sell your business, as well as our guide on how to prepare your business for a fast sale post-Covid.
+You might also be interested in our selling a business checklist, as well as our guide on how to prepare your business for a fast sale post-Covid.